Othryades/BUYME_laravel/readme.md

 ## License

-Copyright © 2015-2017 Othryades (orev5135@gmail.com).
+Copyright Â© 2015-2017 Othryades.
 Released under the MIT License, see LICENSE for details.